claudiauhr/sand_sea_shores/README.md

 - Adding pictures.
 - Update the connections between shores/attractions.
 - Adding a feature near me for shores/attractions.
-- Create a search food places by local and rating.
+- Create a search for food places by local and rating.
-- Adding a seasonal attractions like festivities, theater, etc.
+- Adding seasonal attractions like festivities, theater, etc.